sam-taylor/CompCount/README.md

 Phase contrast and fluoro channel TIFF images must have the following naming
  convention: "XXXX_A1_1_2019y12m27d_13h00m.tif"
 	where:
- 		XXXX - file name text that does not contain "_"
+ 		-XXXX - file name text that does not contain "_"
-		_A1 - well number from multi-well plate
+		-_A1 - well number from multi-well plate
-   	_1 - image number within the well _2019y12m27d_13h00m - timestamp
+   		-_1 - image number within the well -_2019y12m27d_13h00m - timestamp

 The code is optimized for the IncucyteZOOM machine using the PC3 cell line.
 Individual applications may require optimization of the various parameters.